fastovetsilya/ProbGBT/README.md

 1. **Basic Regression**: Demonstrates core functionality with the California housing dataset
 2. **Geospatial Analysis**: Shows spatial prediction and uncertainty visualization
-3. **Time Series**: Illustrates handling of temporal data with uncertainty
 4. **Feature Analysis**: Explores relationship between features and prediction uncertainty

 These examples can be run using the provided scripts, with results saved as visualizations in the images directory.